abuhabuh/watcher/watcher-python/README.md

   * Parse response json according to json parser
     * Need a json string reader parser
   * Records metric (json format) per successful ping

+### Worker and Admin model

+#### watcher-worker

+* Monitors it's own jobs to see if any running behind schedule
+  * If one job behind schedule, remove it, kick it to admin, admin puts it in waiting workers queue

+#### watcher-admin

+* If admin has waiting workers queue, fires 'scaling limit hit' alert

 ## Endpoint config files